 By Thangjam Yumjao Meitei

-(The writer a vocalist of a Rock Band called ‘KARUNA’, a lay Buddist and a Social Activist of People Who Use Drugs (PUDs))
+(The writer is a lay Buddhist & Social Activist of People Who Use Drugs (PUDs))